MrM40/W-WinClipboard/README.md

 All credits to https://github.com/CopyText/TextCopy

-WitWinClipboard is just a stripped-down version, the TextCopy project include multi-OS support and synchronous functions.
+W-WinClipboard is just a stripped-down version, the TextCopy project include multi-OS support and synchronous functions.